 Remembrance Day is November 11.
 Today at LTSS we will observe Remembrance Day Assemblies.

-Armistice Day was established to honour the fallen of the First World War, which formally ended at “the eleventh hour of the eleventh day of the eleventh month.”
+Armistice Day was established to honour the fallen soldiers of Canada in “The Great War” of 1914-1918.
 Later, the name of the day was changed to Remembrance Day.
-Canadians served and died in another World War, as well as other wars and peacekeeping missions around the globe.
+Despite the horrors of “The War to End All Wars,” Canadians would go on to serve, and die, in another World War, as well as other conflicts and peacekeeping missions around the globe.
 Remembrance Day is a national holiday to honour the memory of those Canadians who have fallen in war.

-On Remembrance Day we pay our respect to those that have paid the terrible costs of war.
 Remembrance Day is not meant to celebrate war or glorify war.
 War has brought untold suffering and pain to the world.
-Those who has experienced war, especially those that have lost loved ones in war, know that war is not something to celebrate.
+Those who have experienced war, especially those that have lost loved ones in war, know that war is not something to celebrate.
+Instead, we pay our respects to those whose lives were cut short by the horror of war.